mblayman/mattlayman.com/content/django-riffs/2022-10-04-accepting-files.md

 buckets,
 and a handful of other important settings.

-REMOVE
-While the setup cost exists,
-you'll usually pay that cost at the beginning of a project and be mostly hands off after that.

 django-storages is a pretty fantastic package, so if your project has a lot of files to manage, you should definitely consider using it